 How to Print on Mugs

-This project is actually super simple but there are some details that you don’t want to skip.
-I made a video showing how to print on mugs with photos below and you can click play to watch it.
+This project is actually super simple, but there are some details that you don't want to miss.
+I made a video showing how to make sublimation photo mugs.
+Click play to watch it.

-Can’t watch the video or missed some of the steps?
-You can also read below as I walk though the process of how to print on mugs.
+Can't watch the video or missed some of the steps?
+I also walk through the process below.

 Supplies needed: